Top chef says restaurants cannot survive social distancing rules

 Aniar

-Mr McMahon published figures showing that Aniar, which usually sits 24 people would have to reduce this to eight to respect the two-metre rule.
+Mr McMahon, who writes a regular column in The Irish Times’ Saturday Magazine, published figures showing that Aniar, which usually sits 24 people, would have to reduce this to eight to respect the two-metre rule.
 At 1.5 metres, this would rise only to 10 but at one metre between diners, the number would increase to 16.

 At Cava Bodega, his largest venue, which normally sits 60, the number would be slashed to 20 to accommodate two metres of space, 30 at 1.5 metres and 40 and one metre.